WEST NORFOLK METHODIST CIRCUIT Climate and Justice Group Matjinge Fund

 We received these wonderful letters of thanks from the school.

-Our next project is to erect a 160m fence around the Manse and garden to keep out the goats so the minister and his team can grow vegetables.
+Next, the school installed a 160m fence around the Manse and garden at Matjinge, to keep out the goats so the minister and his team can grow vegetables, irrigated by the water supply.

-Could you help us in our efforts to support the children and families in Matjinge Circuit?
+Could you help us in our efforts to support the children and families in Matjinge Circuit and the children at Matjinge High School and Matjinge Primary School?
+Perhaps you could contribute a small regular donation towards the $300 annual connection fee?